dreamer786/fast-food-reviews/README.md

 * (2 points) Bootstrap framework used

 * (3 points) Client-side Javascript library (JQuery)
 	* JQuery abstracts html from javascript and wraps Javascript code into methods.
-I would use it to help
-	* with form validation.
-For example, if the user forgets to enter a field, that field can be highlighted to
+	* I used a jquery plugin called "jquery validation plugin" to ensure that users who
-	* make it easy to see what information is missing.
+	* sign up do not have a short username and/or password.

-8 points total out of 8 required points
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)